byronigoe/codex-blackboard/docs/Solving.md

 When you first log into the blackboard, you join the main Jitsi Meeting.
 (You may need to grant audio/video permissions).

-* Changing Meetings (You can only be in one Jitsi Meeting at a time.)
+* Changing Meetings
   * Within a browser tab, the Jitsi meeting moves with you.
-If you open a new page, you move to that meeting.
+If you navigate to a new page, you move to that page's meeting.
+  * Only one meeting can be open across all browser tabs.
+If you open a page in a new tab, its meeting will start closed.
   * To pin yourself to a specific meeting, click the pin icon within that meeting.
-  * To join a specific meeting, click the video icon in the chat line for that page.
+Until you unpin the meeting, navigating to new pages within that tab won't change your meeting anymore.
+  * Clicking the "video" button in the chat line in one tab will join the call for the current page and leave the video call in any other tab.
+The icon will only appear when you're not in the video call in your current tab.

 * Audio/Video settings
   * **By default, you enter meetings with your microphone muted and your camera disabled.**